Tanna Leone

 Avante Ramone Santana (né Brown; born March 24, 1998), known professionally as Tanna Leone, is an American rapper.
-Born in Chicago, he began to gain recognition in the underground hip hop scenes of Atlanta under the stage names Noviiimber and Baby Santana.
+Born in Los Angeles, he began to gain recognition in the underground hip hop scenes of Atlanta under the stage names Noviiimber and Baby Santana.
 In March 2022, Leone signed a recording contract with PGLang, under the aegis of Def Jam Recordings.
 His debut studio album, Sleepy Soldier, was released the following month.
 Leone earned his first Grammy Award nomination for his work on Kendrick Lamar's fifth studio album Mr. Morale & the Big Steppers (2022).

 Early life

 Avante Ramone Brown was born on March 24, 1998, in Los Angeles, California.
 His mother is a spoken word artist, and he "might share some relatives" with rapper Baby Keem.
 Brown moved around a lot growing up and experienced many different environments, which he believes has made him very adaptive and socially well-rounded.

 Following in his mother's footsteps, Brown made his first song at age 11.
 He would continue to write songs for fun, and often performed them for friends at school.
 He would later join a poetry club that held cyphers, where he was able to refine his lyrical skills.
 His first performance in front of a crowd surprisingly felt "extremely natural," which opened him up to the idea of pursuing a professional career as an artist.